Modoc County, California: Geography

-The county is very diverse geographically.
-The northwestern edge of the county is dominated by the Medicine Lake Highlands, the largest shield volcano on the U.S. West Coast.
-The Lava Beds National Monument lies partly within the northwest corner of the county.
-Also along the western edge of the county is the massive Glass Mountain lava flow.
-The southwestern corner of the county is a unique ecosystem of isolated hardwoods (oaks) and volcanic mountains with intermountain river valleys.
+Geologically, Modoc County is quite unique.
+The area's tumultuous seismic past has set the stage for a productive, diverse regional ecology today; a rich soil composition, largely created by ancient volcanoes dispersing vast amounts of minerals, stands out from the typically bland, clay-heavy terrain common in the American west.
+To the northwest of the county lies Medicine Lake—the largest shield volcano on the U.S. West Coast—and Lava Beds National Monument.
+In west Modoc County is the massive Glass Mountain, another ancient lava flow.
+The southwestern quadrant of the county is a unique ecosystem of isolated hardwoods (oaks) and volcanic mountains with intermountain river valleys.